tiosca/smart-social-network/README.md

     * Create a database called quickMess
     * Create a collection called users and load data from [data->users.json]
     * Create a collection called chats and load data from [data->chats.json]
+3. Go to QuickMessApi/QuickMessApi and open a terminal and run the command - "dotnet run", make sure you have MongoDB installed
 ### Frontend (Node.JS)
 1. Make sure you have [node.js](https://nodejs.org/en/) installed
 2. Change directory to QuickMessApp